AresheeTM/CST1510/README.md

 6. RUNNING THE APPLICATION
 --------------------------
+1.Create a folder(.streamlit); inside create a secrets.toml and insert Gemini_API_Key.
-1. Navigate to the project root directory in your terminal/command prompt.
+2. Navigate to the project root directory in your terminal/command prompt.
-2. Run Streamlit: streamlit run streamlit_app.py
+3. Run Streamlit: streamlit run streamlit_app.py

-3. The platform will open in your default browser at `http://localhost:8501`.
+4. The platform will open in your default browser at `http://localhost:8501`.
-4. Login using one of the pre-configured users (credentials stored in `app/data/users.py`):
+5. Login using one of the pre-configured users (credentials stored in `app/data/users.py`):
    - Example:
      - Username: `admin`
      - Password: `admin123`
-5. Navigate dashboards using the sidebar menu.
+6. Navigate dashboards using the sidebar menu.

 ---